Advance-Programming-2023/.github/profile/README.md

 # Documentation
-A version of the documentation extracted from the Drive document and transcribed into MarkDown for ease of viewing, organized by category can be found in this [repository](https://github.com/Advanced-Programming-2023/Documentation), to request that changes be made, proceed to edit the file on Drive following the predetermined procedure and if necessary contact the documentation manager [@Toniolo-Marco](https://github.com/Toniolo-Marco) as you can imagine the **transcription processis not instantaneous**, so it is possible that **after a meeting** the documentation **may not be up-to-date** for a couple of days.
+A version of the documentation extracted from the Drive document and transcribed into MarkDown for ease of viewing, organized by category can be found in this [repository](https://github.com/Advanced-Programming-2023/Documentation), to request that changes be made, proceed to edit the file on Drive following the predetermined procedure and if necessary contact the documentation manager [@Toniolo-Marco](https://github.com/Toniolo-Marco), as you can imagine the **transcription process is not instantaneous**, so it is possible that **after a meeting** the documentation **may not be up-to-date** for a couple of days.